jensen/webserver-notes/README.md

 # Web Servers

-When I hear the term 'Full Stack' I think of someone who isn't afraid to approach any layer of the technology stack in order to improve the value of the product.
+When I hear the term 'Full Stack' I think of someone who can approach any layer of the technology stack in order to improve the value of the product.
 Today we focus on a crucial layer of the stack, Web Servers.
+We will start by building a web server using the Node HTTP library and then we can build the same type of server using the Express framework which is built on the Node HTTP library.

 ## Project 2 - TinyApp